 Jamie then rebranded and relaunched as Fortuna Bravado.
 This became a successful bookkeeping firm, which Jamie ran from home, with a client base that was rapidly growing.
 He had the advantage over other bookkeepers of being a Certified Practicing Accountant (CPA) which essentially meant his clients were having their bookkeeping done by an accountant.
-At the time, cloud-based accounting software was in its infancy, and Jamie jumped on board as one of the first companies to partner with Xero; now being the biggest partner in Australia.
-The use of cloud-based software brought bookkeeping into real time for a business owner, allowing bookkeepers to add a lot more value, which excited Jamie.
+At the time, cloud-based accounting software was in its infancy, and Jamie jumped on board as one of the first companies to partner with Xero; and Carbon Group is now the biggest partner in Australia.
+The use of cloud-based software brought bookkeeping into real-time for a business owner, allowing bookkeepers to add a lot more value, which excited Jamie.
 He saw the opportunity for the role of a bookkeeper to be more important and pivotal for business success than just being data-entry and used his skills and knowledge as a CPA to put this into practice.

-After launching Carbon Group in 2014, the bookkeeping division was quick to grow, and Jamie now heads up the bookkeeping team, comprising of over 30 staff; a huge achievement to say it started as a one-man band working from home.
+After launching Carbon Group in 2014, the bookkeeping division was quick to grow, and Jamie now heads up the bookkeeping team, comprising of over 30 staff; a huge achievement to say it started as a one-man-band working from home.

 Business tips from Jamie

-Technology and automation in the bookkeeping space is changing on an almost weekly basis.
+Technology and automation in the bookkeeping space are changing on an almost weekly basis.
 If you are running your business the same way you did 12 months ago, systems will have improved and there will be a better way to do it now.
 Automate what you can – if you are doing anything that involves filling out a form, look for a system that can automate it.
 Use technology to reduce your workload, or even outsource tasks that you are not good at.
 The time working out how to do something is much better spent generating new business or spending quality time with your family.

 - National Xero Bookkeeping Partner of the Year